ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model: Phenomenological Analysis

 \subsection{$h_1H_2A_2$ Production : $FHD$ Mode}

 This particular channel involving the production of \( h_1 H_2 A_2 \) and its subsequent decay into a fully hadronic mode with a \( 6b \) quark final state offers another promising avenue for exploration.
-The benchmark points considered here are referred to as $BP-3$ and $BP-4$ - the corresponding masses, along with information regarding the branching ratios and total cross sections, are provided in Table~\ref{tab:BP3BP4-MT}.
+The benchmark point considered here is referred to as BP2 - the corresponding masses, along with information regarding the branching ratios and total cross sections, are provided in~\autoref{tab:BP3BP4-MT}.

 A distinctive feature of this channel is its rare final state consisting of six \( b \)-quarks.
 The full production and decay chain is given below: